Ovarian cancer research

 Some trials look at better ways of giving treatment.
 This may be changing the dose, or adding another drug to treatment that we already use.
 Most women with cancer of the ovary will have chemotherapy that includes the drug carboplatin.
 The ICON 8 trial is looking at whether lower doses of weekly carboplatin and paclitaxel are better than the standard 3 weekly chemotherapy.

 Other trials have looked at combining different drugs with carboplatin.
 There are trials that have looked at adding gemcitabine to the standard combination of paclitaxel and carboplatin.
-Another trial has looked at adding a drug called decitabine to carboplatin.
 Researchers for the Neo-ESCAPE trial have suggested that it may be helpful to give carboplatin before surgery followed by paclitaxel and gemcitabine for women with advanced ovarian, fallopian tube or peritoneal cancer.

 One trial is looking at a drug called PEG-Irinotecan (NKTR-102) for advanced ovarian cancer when platinum drugs have not worked.